Blog

 Frequently Asked Questions

-ZIP+4 is a nine-digit postal code that identifies a group of 6–20 delivery points on a carrier route typically a city block or small cluster of addresses.
-ZIP+6 adds two more digits to identify a single delivery point one specific mailbox, apartment unit, or PO box.
-It’s the most granular level of address precision the USPS supports.
+A: ZIP+4 is a nine-digit code identifying a delivery segment of 6–20 addresses (a block or building).
+ZIP+6 adds two more digits to identify a single delivery point — one specific mailbox or unit.
+ZIP+6 is required for USPS Delivery Point Validation (DPV).

 Try data matching today